scitags/flowd-go/README.md

 The [SciTags Organization](https://www.scitags.org/) is the entity behind this effort of tagging network traffic to get better insights into how network flows behave in the search of strategies for optimizing data delivery in data-heavy realms such as that of High Energy Physics (HEP).

+The documentation accompanying `flowd-go` is shipped as a series of Markdown files.
+You can find all of them with:

+    $ find . -path ./vendor -prune -o -name "*.md" -print

+Be sure to give those a read for information not covered in this document: we didn't want to make it too long...

 ## Quickstart
 The golden rule is that 'if something can be done, then a `make` target can be leveraged for it'.
 This basically means that compiling, running, generating the documentation and all those common tasks can be accomplished by simply issuing the appropriate `make <target>`.
 To get an